LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 **Your website:**
 * Your website must use HTTPS.
 HTTP-only websites are not supported.
-* All website pages must be tagged.
+* All website pages must be tagged with the LivePerson monitoring tag.
 This includes the page from where the session is started, and all pages which are visited during navigation.
 * The LivePerson tag must be deployed in the topmost frame of the page.
 * Your website must adhere to HTML, CSS and JavaScript standards **Note:** Your website should not overwrite core JavaScript functions, for example window.addEventListener.